AGPoole/WikiLeaks-Game/README.md

 #### Distribution Generic

-In this project, I wanted a more nuanced system for randomness than the in-built Unity Random library.
+In this project, I wanted a more nuanced system for pseudo-randomness than the in-built Unity Random library.
 I had multiple entities that would need to pick from lists of options (e.g. it could be a company deciding what strategy to use), where the probabilities would be different for different entries and would depend on their properties in complex ways.
 To do this, I created a generic class that allowed random sampling according to a given probability density function.
 The constructor for this class is as follows:

 ```
 public Distribution(List<T> xOutcomes, Func<T, int, float> xPDf)